acasi-ctf/ctf/sprint-reports/Sprint 4.md

 > Provide a one paragraph synposis of what your team accomplished this sprint.
 Don't repeat the "What's New" list of features.
 Instead, help the instructor understand how you went about the work described there, any barriers you overcame, and any significant learnings for your team.

 The backend changes consisted of a pretty large refactoring and rewrite of the relevant components to provisioning in the Kubernetes Operator.
-The [https://www.youtube.com/watch?v=_wIl-tk9EAM](before and after video) goes into this in more depth.
+The [before and after video](https://www.youtube.com/watch?v=_wIl-tk9EAM) goes into this in more depth.
 The work is not complete for the intended goal of these backend changes yet, but it lays down a solid foundation for going into the next sprint, by allowing us to replace the old implementation.